Locations:

 • There’s damage to your pituitary gland or hypothalamus.

-• You have a rare condition or a condition that rarely causes hypopituitarism.
+• You have a rare condition or a condition that causes hypopituitarism.

-Conditions that can put pressure on your pituitary or hypothalamus
+Conditions that affect your pituitary gland or hypothalamus

-• Brain tumors: Certain brain tumors near your hypothalamus and/or pituitary gland can cause hypopituitarism.
+• Brain tumors: A brain tumor near your hypothalamus and/or pituitary gland can affect hormone production.

-• Pituitary or hypothalamus sarcoidosis: Sarcoidosis is a disease that causes inflammation to the affected organ(s) and/or gland(s).
+• Pituitary or hypothalamus sarcoidosis: Sarcoidosis is a disease that causes inflammation.

-Situations that can cause pituitary or hypothalamus damage
+Injuries that cause damage to your pituitary gland or hypothalamus

 Examples of situations that can cause pituitary or hypothalamus damage include:

-Examples of rare conditions that can cause hypopituitarism include:
+Examples of rare conditions that can cause the condition include:

 • Hereditary hemochromatosis: This genetic condition causes too much iron in your bloodstream.
 It can damage your pituitary gland.